sevidmusic/Roady/README.md

   a Module.
 If we needed a calender to show upcoming gigs, it would be implemented by a different Module.

+- Modulesdefine Routes for a website in a json file named after the site domain's authority.
+This allows Modulesto define unique Routes for each site.

-- Modules define Routes which define the relationship between a Module Name, a collection of names that map to Request names, a collection of Named Positions that map to positions in a Roady HTML Layout file, and a Relative Path to a file that determines a Routes's output.
+  A Route defines the relationship a collection of names that map to the names of the Requests that a Route should be served in response to, a collection of Named Positions that map to Named Positions provided by Roady's UI, and a Relative Path to a file that determines a Routes's output.

-- Roady's UI uses a Router and the Routes defined by installed Modules to determine the "output" that should be served in Response to a Request, and then uses the Routes returned by the Router's Response in conjunction with a Roady HTML Layout File to determine how the "output" should be displayed.
+- Roady's UI uses a Router and the Routes defined by installed Modules to determine the "output" that should be served in Response to a Request.

+- Roady's UI provides the following Named Positions which can be targeted by the Named Positions defined by a Module's Routes to determine where each Module's output should be located.
+These Named Positions can also be targeted by the css styles defined by a module:

+        <roady-page-title-placeholder></roady-page-title-placeholder>

+        <roady-stylesheet-link-tags></roady-stylesheet-link-tags>

+        <roady-head-javascript-tags></roady-head-javascript-tags>

+        <section-a></section-a>

+        <section-b></section-b>

+        <section-c></section-c>

+        <section-d></section-d>

+        <section-e></section-e>

+        <section-f></section-f>

+        <section-g></section-g>

+        <roady-footer-javascript-tags></roady-footer-javascript-tags>

 - Multiple websites can run on a single installation of roady, each making use of one or more installed Roady Modules.